CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/docs/Qilimanjaro_Tasks.md

   * Generate a random quantum circuit of specified depth and number of qubits.
   * Calculate the ideal CDF distribution.
-  * Calculate the probability distributions for the output state of the random circuit.
+  * Calculate the ECDF probability distributions of the output state of the random circuit.
   * Plot and save.

 The code used to solve this task can be found [here](../src/run_random_circuitTASK3.jl)